dydxprotocol/v4-chain/protocol/README.md

 * `make test` runs unit tests.
 * `make lint` lints source code (`make lint-fix` to also fix).
 * `make build` builds source.
-* `make mock-gen` generates mocks for files listed in [mocks/Makefile](https://github.com/dydxprotocol/v4/tree/main/mocks/Makefile).
-More info about mocking [here](https://github.com/dydxprotocol/v4/tree/main/mocks/README.md).
+* `make mock-gen` generates mocks for files listed in [mocks/Makefile](https://github.com/StreamFinance-Protocol/v4/tree/main/mocks/Makefile).
+More info about mocking [here](https://github.com/StreamFinance-Protocol/v4/tree/main/mocks/README.md).

 ### Running the chain locally

 Requirements: Ensure you are running docker-compose version `1.30.x` or newer, and Docker engine version `20.10.x` or newer.

-You can quickly test your changes to dYdX Chain with just a few commands:
+You can quickly test your changes to Klyra Chain with just a few commands:

-1. Make any change to the dYdX Chain code that you want to test
+1. Make any change to the Klyra Chain code that you want to test

 2. Once ready to test, run `make localnet-start` (or `make localnet-startd` to run the network headlessly)
-    - This first compiles all your changes to docker image called `dydxprotocol-base` (~90 seconds)
+    - This first compiles all your changes to docker image called `klyraprotocol-base` (~90 seconds)
     - You will then be running a local network with your changes!
     - Note, these commands will **reset the chain** to genesis